 Examples in This Release

 Units painted for CSX, Canadian National, Kansas City Southern, and BNSF join the fleet as the latest class one additions to the line, while several more Union Pacific examples are also featured.
-These include the strikingly decorated military unit, George Bush Sr. unit in both standard and funeral configuration, and the most recent addition to their commemorative roster; the Powered By Our People unit.
+These include the strikingly decorated military unit, the Powered By Our People unit.

 Other notable paint schemes include the EMD demonstrator scheme, units painted for BHP Billiton (found in Australia), and the ex-CSX scheme worn by PRLX locomotive #4834, which was made famous in the railfan community when it received unofficial heritage status after being graffitied with hand-painted C&O logos.
 In addition to the standard (yet vibrant) Kansas City Southern scheme, their veteran’s commemorative unit has also been included in this release.